11:11 (numerology): Significance in dates

 For various reasons, individuals are known to attribute significance to dates and numbers.
 One notable example is the significance given to "the eleventh hour of the eleventh day of the eleventh month," which corresponds to 11:00 a.m.
 (Paris time) on 11 November 1918.
 It marks the moment when the armistice ending World War I took effect.

 On 11 November 2011, also known as "11/11/11", there was an increase in the number of marriages occurring in various regions worldwide, including the United States and across the Asian continent.

 In modern spiritual and New Age communities, 11:11 is often seen as a powerful symbol of synchronicity, awakening, and alignment with the universe.
 Some individuals interpret frequent sightings of 11:11 as a sign that they are on the right spiritual path or that a spiritual awakening is imminent.

 In Poland, the date of 11/11 (11 November) and the 11:11 hour are considered symbolic of November 11, 1918, the Polish Independence Day, on which Poland was liberated from German, Austrian and Russian occupation.

 In the United States, 11/11 is referred to as Corduroy Day, due to the number’s resemblance to the vertical lines of the fabric.

 In popular culture

 In literature, Barbara O’Connor’s novel Wish (2016) features a main character who regularly looks for 11:11 on the clock as an opportunity to make wishes, reflecting the belief that the time carries special significance.

+Additionally, pop star Conan Gray's album Wishbone (2025) featured a song titled "Eleven Eleven", where he says he'll always wish for fictional lost lover, Brando.
+The album also contains a few other lyrical references to the numbers.